mhoennig/hs.hsadmin.ng/README.md

 sudo apt-get -y install podman
 ```

-2Then start it like this:
+Then start it like this:

 ```shell
 systemctl --user enable --now podman.socket